USEPA/CMAQ/CCTM/docs/User_Manual/CMAQ_OGD_ch08_input_files.md

 MCIP can read MM5 (version 3) binary output files (MMOUT) and WRF‑ARW netCDF-based files to generate I/O API-formatted netCDF files for input to CMAQ and emissions modeling.
 For details about the format of the MMOUT files, visit the MM5 homepage at [<http://www.mmm.ucar.edu/mm5>](http://www.mmm.ucar.edu/mm5).
 For information about the format of the WRF output files, visit the WRF‑ARW homepage at [<http://www.mmm.ucar.edu/wrf/users>](http://www.mmm.ucar.edu/wrf/users).

 <a id=interfile></a>
-### InTerFile: MM5 terrain file
+### InTerFile: Terrain file

 Used by: MCIP

-MM5 output file containing fractional land use data.
-This file is generated by the MM5 program TERRAIN.
+MM5 or WRF output file  containing fractional land use data.
+This file is generated by the MM5 program TERRAIN and the WRF program GEOGRID.

 <a id=insatfiles></a>
 ### InSatFiles: GOES cloud data file